-TITLE Telecommunications Service Coordinator
+TITLE Telecommunications Service Administrator

 CLASSIFICATION NUMBER 1325

-IMMEDIATE SUPERVISOR Coordinator of Networking Services
+IMMEDIATE SUPERVISOR Director of Networking and Telecommunications

 MAJOR ADMINISTRATOR Chief Information Officer

 The Telecommunications Service Administrator is responsible for administration of the University's voice system, voice mail system, and tele-management system, including providing specifications for RFPs and implementation and configuration of systems.
 The Telecommunications Service Administrator oversees billing, charge-backs, work orders, trouble tickets, related changes to voice, data, video surveillance, card access, and other services, configures services for voice and voice mail systems, works with vendors and customers to secure services, processes vendor invoices, and purchases equipment approved by the Director.